The Post Master’s Certificate Program in Early Education Research, Policy, and Practice

 This post-master’s certificate program offers a 12 credit advanced graduate course of study focused on research, policy, leadership, and data-driven practice in early education and care.
 The program offers an advanced leadership pathway for experienced educators in the early education and care field.

 Courses are offered on Saturdays and in blended format, with approximately half of the classes taking place online.
-The program is offered over one academic year in a cohort format.
+Students will take one course a semester, fall and spring, to complete the program in two academic years.
 Upon completion of the program, graduates receive a post master’s certificate from the University of Massachusetts Boston.

 Course of Study